kazurayam/kazurayam-ks-plainreport/README.md

 # Problem to solve

 In the Katalon User Forum, there was a [question](https://forum.katalon.com/t/get-results-html-path-filename-through-code/50526) that asked how to automatically copy the Test Reports in HTML/PDF format to another location once a test suite finished.
 In response to the question, I replied with a [post](https://forum.katalon.com/t/get-results-html-path-filename-through-code/50526/5) where I described my previous solution.
 To be honest, I am not very much happy with my previous solution.
 Russ Thomas replied a [post](https://forum.katalon.com/t/get-results-html-path-filename-through-code/50526/3) where he mentioned that, instead of bothering around the built-in Reports, he developed his own reporting functionality.

-So I was motivated to seek for what custom report I can develop.
+So I was motivated to seek for what custom report I can develop in Katalon Studio.

 # Solution